-- Order a gas conversion kit for the model size being converted. - a.
-Gas conversion kits include a mixer and label.
-See Table 29 for part numbers. - b.
-Replace the old mixer with the new one. - Connect the new gas supply to the appliance, check for leaks, and purge the gas line in accordance with the National Fuel Gas Code, ANSI Z223.1/NFPA 54 and/or Natural Gas and Propane Installation Code, CAN/CSA B149.1 or the requirements of the authority having jurisdiction. - Adjust the throttle screw towards negative (-) (clockwise) all the way to the closed position.
-Then, open the throttle with the number of turns for the gas type and model as given in Table 28. - 4.
+- Connect the new gas supply to the appliance, check for leaks, and purge the gas line in accordance with the National Fuel Gas Code, ANSI Z223.1/NFPA 54 and/or Natural Gas and Propane Installation Code, CAN/CSA B149.1 or the requirements of the authority having jurisdiction. - 2.
+Adjust the throttle screw towards negative (-) all the way to the closed position.
+Then, open the throttle with the number of turns for the gas type and model as given in Table 33. - 3.
 Start the appliance using the System Start-up section of these instructions.
 Even if the gas line has been completely purged of air, the burner may fail to ignite.
-If burner does not light, turn the throttle towards positive (+) counter-clockwise in 1/4 turn increments, allowing at least three tries for ignition at each setting, until ignition is achieved.

-- 5. Use a combustion analyzer and follow the Air/Fuel adjustment instructions to set up high fire and low fire. - Fill out the gas conversion labels included with the appliance (Order part number 110301-01 if not included).
+If burner does not light, turn the throttle towards positive (+) in 1/4 turn increments, allowing at least three tries for ignition at each setting, until ignition is achieved. - 4.
+Use a combustion analyzer and follow the Air/ Fuel adjustment instructions to set up high fire and low fire. - Fill out the gas conversion labels included with the appliance (Order part number 110301-01 if not included).
 Follow the instructions included with the label for placement.